 Laniakea Beach (aka Turtle Beach) – this is a great spot to see the huge turtles sunbathe, especially in the summer.
 Parking is across the street from the beach and it usually gets crowded.

-*Shark Diving/Snorkeling – go cage-dive snorkeling with sharks off the coast of Haleiwa.
+Shark Diving/Snorkeling – go cage-dive snorkeling with sharks off the coast of Haleiwa.
 Costs about $85 for 20 minutes in the cage (I believe they offer military discount).
 Small children are allowed on the boat, but not to snorkel.
 Check websites for ages/costs.
-There is also a great opportunity to snorkel/swim the sharks in the open through One Ocean Shark Adventure.
+There is also a great opportunity to snorkel/swim the sharks in the open through One Ocean Shark Adventure or Hawaii Adventure Diving.
 They educate you on the sharks, teach you correct body language, etc for a safe experience.
 They want to raise awareness of sharks and eliminate the fear and slaughter of sharks.
-Friends have done it and it looks amazing.
-Costs around $300 for two adults.
+Prices vary depending on the tour.
+Very cool to be sooooo close to the sharks.